Amitermes

 Amitermes is a genus of termites in the family Termitidae.
-It is the second largest genus after Microcerotermes in the subfamily Amitermitinae with around one hundred species.
 Species are found in a range of habitats including deserts and rainforests.
 Characteristics of Amitermes soldiers include a bulbous head, sickle-shaped mandibles with a single tooth on their inner margins and cephalic glands on the front of their heads.

 Species

 About one hundred species including the following species listed by the Encyclopedia of Life: